Ever since the National Information Exchange Model (NIEM) was developed, I’ve been curious: Just how good a model is it?

 Elsewhere the website refers to the NIEM data model, which sounds more promising.
 But that also points to the crux of the problem: What is a data model anyway?

-A large proportion of the software development profession seems to be satisfied with the notion that a data model is a blueprint for organizing data in the service of some set of requirements, which requires building a database or exchanging data, and… um, end of discussion.
+A large proportion of the software development profession seems to be satisfied with the notion that a data model is a blueprint for organizing data in the service of some set of requirements which entails building a database or exchanging data, and… um… end of discussion.
 According to that view, since NIEM does indeed organize data, it is a data model (and therefore presumably a model).

 There is, however, another perspective.
 A (minority) tendency asserts that a data model is—or at least can be and by rights ought to be—something altogether more meaningful.
 In this view, a data model ought to be an attempt to create a (limited) model of (some part of) the world.
 This sense of the term model implies a referent.
 In this sense, a model is a model not because it is a blueprint for something but because it is a representation referring back to something.

 So is NIEM intended to be a model in this sense?
 The website doesn’t address the question.
 There are some encouraging references to the data components representing real-world objects, but that’s about it.

 Nonetheless, it’s easy to back into an argument that NIEM must, in fact, be a model of the world.
 NIEM is commonly described as a sort of Rosetta stone that will allow different agencies to exchange data: This is the idea behind NIEM—letting your system and my system speak—even if they’ve never spoken before.
 NIEM ensures that information is well-understood and carries the same consistent meaning across various communities, allowing interoperability to occur.
 With NIEM, you only need to know two languages—your own and NIEM.